moonbitlang/moonbit-textbook/docs/01-program-design.md

 #### Step 3: Write the Test Cases

-The process of writing test cases not only helps in validating the solution but also deepens one's understanding of the problem.
+The process of writing test cases not only helps in validating the solution but also deepens your understanding of the problem.
 In this case, two sample test cases are provided:

 ```moonbit
 test {